Danièle Dupré

 Danièle Dupré (/fr/; 16 November 1938 - 24 November 2013) was a French singer from the 1950s.
-She was most notable for representing Luxembourg in the 1957 Eurovision Song Contest with her song Amours mortes (tant de peine) – Faded Love (So Much Pain) – where she finished in a tie for fourth.
+She was most notable for representing Luxembourg in the Eurovision Song Contest 1957 with her song Amours mortes (tant de peine) – Faded Love (So Much Pain) – where she finished in a tie for fourth.
+However, she's also have tried to represent France in 1957 with her song *Le vieux marin*.

+More about Daniéle Dupré's singing career.
+You might know her for her other albums. *Mon Vieux Marin,* *Sous ma fenêtre,* *Les croix,* *Complainte de ma mére,* *Offrande,* *Pourvu que ça dure,* etc.

+She's also notable for ragequiting the music industry because her french operatic singing was turning more unpopular.
+Which is called the rise of rock and roll.

 Her recordings include several EPs for Polydor.

-She died in 2013 at the age of 75.
+She died on the 24th of November 2013 at the age of 75 due to unknown correlations.

+She's also been known for her terminal work at Sao Paolo Airport.